 Method #1: Herb Patterns

-• Wrap cilantro, parsley or whatever herbs you wish to use around the egg.
+• Wrap cilantro, parsley, or whatever herbs you wish to use around the egg.

-• Pull the stocking over one hand and place the egg over it, grab a hold of the egg with your stocking hand and wrap your fingers around it being careful to keep the herbs from folding or wrinkling.
-Invert the stocking over the egg then tighten and twist at the base.
-The stocking should wrap snuggly around the egg to keep the herbs in place.
+• Pull the stocking over one hand and place the egg over it.
+Grab hold of the egg with your stocking hand and wrap your fingers around it, being careful to keep the herbs from folding or wrinkling.
+Invert the stocking over the egg, then tighten and twist at the base.
+The stocking should wrap snugly around the egg to keep the herbs in place. *Note: foil does not hold herbs well enough; if you want the herb prints, you NEED nylons.

 • Tie a string around the base to secure the stocking.